stephenxs/SONiC/doc/qos/dynamically-headroom-calculation.md

 ![Flow](headroom-calculation-images/static-profile-updated.png "Figure 1: Static Buffer Profile Updated")

-### Start and upgrade flows
+### Start and SONiC-to-SONiC upgrade flows

-In this section we will discuss the start flow and the flows of upgrading the switch from current implementation to the new one by:
+In this section we will discuss the start flow and the flows of SONiC-to-SONiC upgrade from statically headroom look-up to dynamically calculation by:

 - Cold reboot
 - Warm reboot